-If your claim is disputed or denied either by your employer or his or her insurance company, you have a right to appeal it.
+If your workers’ comp claim is disputed or denied either by your employer or his or her insurance company, you have a right to appeal it.
 Claims are often denied due to insufficient medical records.

 You must file an application to request mediation.
 Mediation will be considered if you are only asking for medical benefits or vocational benefits, your employer does not have workers’ compensation insurance, or you are not being represented by an attorney.

 If eligible, the case will be assigned to a mediator to help you and your employer or its insurer reach a resolution.
 Disputes unresolved through mediation will be assigned a trial date before a workers’ compensation judge.
-An attorney working on your behalf at this stage could be very beneficial in meeting deadlines, gathering evidence and representing your best interests.
+An attorney working on your behalf at this stage could be very beneficial in meeting deadlines, gathering evidence, and representing your best interests.

-Our Flint workers’ compensation attorneys understand the appeals process and what it takes to get an approval for workers’ compensation benefits.
+Our Flint workers’ compensation attorneys understand the appeals process and what it takes to get approval for workers’ compensation benefits.
 We are ready to guide you every step of the way.